The State of the U.S. Labor Market: Pre-August 2018 Jobs Release

 On Friday, the U.S. Bureau of Labor Statistics will release its Employment Situation Summary for the month of August.
-Here are some labor market indicators to watch.
+Here’s how teachers are faring.

 Part of a Series

-This column presents labor market indicators to watch in evaluating both the health of the U.S. economy and the effects of the Trump administration’s policy priorities.
-Although the headline unemployment rate—otherwise known as U-3—is the most frequently cited indicator of labor market health, other factors can provide a fuller picture of how the economy is performing.
+This column presents labor market indicators to watch in evaluating both the health of the U.S. economy and the effects of the Trump administration and congressional Republicans’ policy priorities.
+Although the headline unemployment rate—otherwise known as U-3—is the most frequently cited indicator of labor market health, other factors can provide a more complete picture of how the economy is performing and whether lower unemployment is translating into wage gains for all workers.
 The employment rate, the number of people working part time for economic reasons, and the U-6 unemployment rate—all discussed below—are some of these factors.
-Additionally, it is important to note how each labor market indicator differs among demographics—for example, by race.
+Additionally, it is important to note how each labor market indicator differs across demographics—for example, by race.
 Although the national unemployment rate may be low, this indicator can tell a different story for other demographic groups.

 While employment in the service sector continues to expand, manufacturing and mining inch upward

 President Trump has promised to bring back coal and manufacturing jobs to U.S. workers; however, these sectors have played a diminished role in the economy since 1980—especially in recent years.
-Since March 1980, goods-producing employment—the top-line category that includes construction, mining, manufacturing, and others—has decreased 20 percent and remains about 5 million below its 1980 level.
-Service employment, on the other hand, has grown by 90 percent since 1980 and from less than three times larger than goods-producing employment to more than six times larger today.
-As shown in Figure 1, service employment levels are much higher than goods-producing levels, meaning a percentage increase in service employment has a much larger effect on overall employment levels.
+Since its peak in July 1979, goods-producing employment—the top-line category that includes construction, mining, manufacturing, and others—has decreased nearly 18 percent and remains nearly 4.5 million jobs below its 1979 level.
+Service employment, on the other hand, has grown by 104 percent since 1979 and from less than three times larger than goods-producing employment to more than six times larger today.
+As shown in Figure 2, service employment levels are much higher than goods-producing levels, meaning a percentage increase in service employment has a much larger effect on overall employment levels.

 The number of people working only part time for economic reasons remains very high

-The number of workers who are employed only part time for economic reasons—meaning that they are unable to find full-time work despite wanting it—remains high compared to prerecession levels.
+The number of workers who are employed only part time for economic reasons—meaning that they are unable to find full-time work despite wanting it—remains high compared with prerecession levels.
 If workers are part-time because their hours are cut or because they cannot find a full-time job, that indicates a labor market that is less favorable for all workers.
-In July 2017, the number of involuntary part-time workers decreased slightly to 5.2 million, which is still significantly higher than the precrisis low of 3.9 million in April 2006.
+In July 2018, the number of involuntary part-time workers fell slightly to 4.5 million, but this is still significantly higher than the precrisis low of 3.8 million in April 2006.